Windows of Welcome

 Matson is such a green part of the city, at the foot of Robinswood Hill, and nature is really important to our Matson Makers members.
 So we thought it would be really nice to think about diversity in nature, how that connects with our community, and how it creates the feeling of home, welcome and belonging.

 “Community is our superpower” - the #RefugeeWeek2025 theme - felt really apt because Matson is really proud of the strong community.
-Nadiyaa and Soozy have been working with Matson Makers to create drawings that Sherina is transforming into a banner.
+Nadiyaa and Soozy worked with Matson Makers to create drawings that Sherina transformed into a banner.

 Refugee Week 2025